margav-energy/Margav-Energy-CRM/COMBINED_SERVICE_DEPLOYMENT.md

    ```

 3. **Save Database URL**
-   - Copy the `DATABASE_URL` from the database dashboard
+   - Copy the **EXTERNAL** `DATABASE_URL` from the database dashboard
+   - **Important**: Use the EXTERNAL URL, not the internal one
+   - The external URL allows your web service to connect from outside the database's internal network
-   - You'll need this for the web service
+   - You'll need this for the web service environment variables

 ### Step 2: Create Combined Web Service